-The ever growing momentum behind feminist movements has encouraged women to speak up and demand for equal rights.
-This progress should not go unrecognised, as women are beginning to receive more opportunities, respect, protection and empowerment.
+The ever-growing momentum behind feminist movements has encouraged women to speak up and demand equal rights.
+This progress should not go unrecognized, as women are beginning to receive more opportunities, respect, protection, and empowerment.
 However, one ongoing oppressive tendency includes the silencing of women.

 I believe that the endless silencing of women can be explained by assessing the structure of society.
 The capitalist and patriarchal society, which can be found all around the globe, depends on women remaining silent in order for its existence.
 When women remain silent, society can be complicit and oppression can continue.

 Here are the three main ways in which women are silenced in society:

 Women’s Absence in Decision making, leadership, and politics

 ‘Only 24.3 percent of all national parliamentarians were women as of February 2019’

 It is an absolute necessity for women to be involved in decision-making.
 Women around the world, who are often in vulnerable situations, depend on someone representing their experiences so that policies can be created with the purpose to protect.
 Men cannot be the only ones who speak for women in terms of systemic gender inequality, because they have simply just not experienced it.

 When women are in leadership, it is not unusual for women to be undermined by their male counterparts from interruption, over-speaking, and dismissing points.
 In addition to this, women are often exposed to misogynistic hate speech in politics, this can take form online or in person.